Diana Ross & the Supremes Join the Temptations

-Diana Ross & the Supremes Join the Temptations is, as the title implies, a collaborative album combining Motown's two best selling groups, Diana Ross & the Supremes and the Temptations.
+Diana Ross & the Supremes Join the Temptations is a collaborative album combining Motown's two best selling groups, Diana Ross & the Supremes and the Temptations.
 Issued by Motown in late 1968 to coincide with the broadcast of the Supremes/Temptations TCB television special, the album was a success, reaching #2 on the Billboard 200.
 Diana Ross & the Supremes Join the Temptations spent four weeks at number one on the UK Albums Chart.
+This was the first album to feature Dennis Edwards as a member of The Temptations.